Total Value Management (TVM) is the Root of All Value Models

 Regular readers of this blog will know that I’ve been preaching Total Value Management essentially since the beginning, and with good reason.
 Not only is it the root of all modern supply and spend management value models, as I will briefly illustrate in this post, but it’s easy to understand and capable of being modeled in a modern strategic sourcing decision optimization solution – which is the key to the extraction of maximum value from the scenario at hand.

-As defined in the wiki-paper, TVM is a comparative cost metric that quantifies the overall cost of each acquired unit relative to the overall value of the spend category as it relates to the organization’s sourcing strategy and supply chain goals.
+As defined in the wiki-paper on Strategic e-Sourcing Best Practices on the e-Sourcing Wiki [WayBackMachine], TVM is a comparative cost metric that quantifies the overall cost of each acquired unit relative to the overall value of the spend category as it relates to the organization’s sourcing strategy and supply chain goals.
 Whereas a TCO model looks at the total quantifiable cost – as defined by the direct costs (such as unit, transportation, and tariff), indirect costs (such as switching and transaction), and market costs (such as quality and brand), a TVM model looks at the value to cost ratio by also including the potential impact costs with each decision.
 For example, a myopic focus on short term savings could actually lead to a loss in future years if the lowest cost supplier today is using antiquated production technology compared to a slightly higher cost supplier who just introduced new production technology that is going to allow for reduced production costs over time.
 Similarly, a myopic focus on LCCS increases risk and the expected losses associated with your sourcing decisions in future years (since, statistically speaking, some risks are going to materialize).
 In other words, TVM also looks at impact costs, risk mitigation (by way of constraints), and strategic alignment with the business goals with an emphasis on choosing the decision that is expected to maximize business value in the future.

 To see why it’s the root of all value models, we’re going to look at Smock, Rudzki, and Rogers’ corporate value model, CSC’s supply chain evolution model, and Hackett’s five stage model for evolutionary procurement.